up42/up42-py/docs/reference/project-reference.md

     The current analytics platform will be discontinued after January 31, 2024, and will be replaced by new [advanced processing functionalities](https://docs.up42.com/processing-platform/advanced).
 This change will affect projects, workflows, jobs, data blocks, processing blocks, and custom blocks.
 For more information, see the [blog post.](https://up42.com/blog/pansharpening-an-initial-view-into-our-advanced-analytic-capabilities?utm_source=documentation)

-The Project class enables access to the UP42 [analytics functionality](analytics.md).
 A project stores workflows and their corresponding job runs.

 ```python
 project = up42.initialize_project(project_id="68567134-27ad-7bd7-4b65-d61adb11fc78")